alsabahi2030/MH-GEC/README.md

+# Multi-head Sequence Tagging Model for Grammatical Error Correction

+This repository provides code for training and testing  models for GEC with the official PyTorch implementation of the paper.

 It is mainly based on `AllenNLP` and `transformers`.
 ## Installation
 The following command installs all necessary packages except pytorch that should be installed separately: